nevrome/mobest/docs/plot.md

 )
 ```

-2. **Change the colour scale.** We chose the highly readable and colourblind-safe viridis palette.
+2. **Change the colour scale.** We choose the highly readable and colourblind-safe viridis palette.

 ```r
 ggplot() +